hariniv22/Covid_19_Data_Analysis/README.md

 - How strong is the correlation between vaccinations and cases For USA
 - How many will be administered by end of FY 21

+### Description of the communication protocols
+- zoom
+- slack

 ### Potential Steps
 - STEP 1 - Create DF
 -